 The site has a generally flat topography as shown in Figure 2-2.
-There is a slight slope from 8.9mAOD in the west of the site to 8.6mAOD in the east.
-From north to south the site is generally level, except for an existing access road along the northern boundary of the site which is approximately 0.9m lower than the surrounding ground level.
-An area of raised ground adjacent to the access road has an approximate level of 9.2mAOD.
-A slipway in the eastern part of the site is represented by a lower ground level of 7.5mAOD.
+There is a slight slope from 9.25mAOD in the west of the site to 8.57mAOD in the east.
+From north to south the site is generally level, except for an existing access road along the northern boundary of the site which lies at 8.1mAOD, approximately 0.9m lower than the surrounding ground level.